Sir Harry Smith Community College: History

 The first phase of building featured relatively few classrooms, but instead focused on building the key facilities (such as halls, offices and cloakrooms) which would serve the school at its planned eventual capacity of 600 students.
 It consisted of three main corridors situated around a central hall and staircase, with additional classrooms and a dining hall housed in prefab ‘Horsa’ huts on the eastern side of the building.
 These huts were introduced across the country under Clement Attlee to help cope with the raising of the school leaving age to 15.
 Two more building instalments in 1965 and 1972 brought the school to its original planned capacity, after which additions were made as and when they were needed, with notable extensions and alterations carried out in the early 1980s, late 90s and throughout the 2000s.

 A comprehensive overhaul of the original buildings was undertaken as part of the Building Schools for the Future scheme from 2011 to 2013; this work included two large classroom extensions, internal alterations to create a new dining area, the addition of new sports facilities and substantial re-landscaping of much of the site.
-Current Principal Jonathan Digby joined the school in 2008 and oversaw its transition to Academy status in 2012.
-At its most recent Ofsted inspection in November 2014, the school had 987 pupils and was rated ‘good’.
+Former Principal Jonathan Digby joined the school in 2008 and oversaw its transition to Academy status in 2012.
+At its most recent Ofsted inspection in November 2025, the school had 1093 pupils and was rated ‘Requires Improvement’.

 The school was noted for its racing car project, headed by Mr. Kneeshaw, who, with a team of mechanics, built a biofuel car to be entered into the 2008 Silverstone 24-hour race.
 Of local historical interest are the stair bannisters in the main hall, which are made from wood salvaged from Portland House, a large 17th-Century house situated off Station Road and demolished in 1949.

+The current Acting Headteacher, Stevie Thornton, was appointed as acting head in September 2026 following the resignation of former head, Dawn White.